-In these Scriptures we see how God brought water out of the rock in the Old Testament and that rock was symbolic of the Rock that is Jesus Christ.
+In 1Cor.
+10:4 we read how God brought water out of the rock in the Old Testament and that rock was symbolic of the Rock that is Jesus Christ.

 Jesus teaches us that the water which came forth from the Rock in the wilderness and became a life-saving river able to quench the thirst of over a million Israelites is symbolic of the river of the Holy Ghost that is within us.

 “In the last day, that great day of the feast, Jesus stood and cried, saying, If any man thirst, let him come unto me, and drink.
 He that believeth on me, as the scripture hath said, out of his belly shall flow rivers of living water.
 (But this spake he of the Spirit, which they that believe on him should receive: for the Holy Ghost was not yet given; because that Jesus was not yet glorified.)”
 (John 7:37-39)